autowarefoundation/autoware-documentation/docs/design/autoware-concepts/difference-from-ai-and-auto.md

-# How is Autoware Core/Universe Different from Autoware.AI and Autoware.Auto
+# How is Autoware Core/Universe different from Autoware.AI and Autoware.Auto?

 Autoware is the world's first "all-in-one" open-source software for self-driving vehicles.
-Since it was released in 2015, we had multiple releases with different concepts to improve our software.
+Since it was first released in 2015, there have been multiple releases made with differing underlying concepts, each one aimed at improving the software.

 ## Autoware.AI

-[Autoware.AI](https://github.com/Autoware-AI/autoware.ai) is the first distribution of Auto ｗ are that was released based on ROS1.
+[Autoware.AI](https://github.com/Autoware-AI/autoware.ai) is the first distribution of Autoware that was released based on ROS 1.
 The repository contains different packages to cover different aspects of autonomous driving technologies, including sensing, actuation, localization, mapping, perception, planning, and so on.

-While it successfully attracted many developers and had many contributions, we did not have particular use-cases or ODD defined for the software.
-It also lacked design documents to specify architecture, and each packages had different coding standards with very low test coverage.
-From the lessons learned from Autoware.AI development, we have decided to take different development process for Autoware.Auto to develop ROS2 version of Autoware.
+While it was successful in attracting many developers and contributions, there were no particular use-cases nor an ODD defined for the software.
+It also lacked design documents to specify architecture, and each package had different coding standards with very low test coverage.

+From the lessons learned from Autoware.AI development, a different development process was taken for Autoware.Auto to develop a ROS 2 version of Autoware.

+!!! warning
-Note that Autoware.AI is currently in maintenance mode and is planning to finish commitment to the repository after end of 2022.
+    Autoware.AI is currently in maintenance mode and will reach end-of-life at the end of 2022.

 ## Autoware.Auto

-[Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto) is an autonomous driving software based on ROS2.
-When we did transition to ROS2, we decided not to do simple porting of ROS1 to ROS2 of Autoware.AI.
-Instead, we went for rewriting the code basically from scratch with proper engineering practices, including defining target use case (AVP, cargo delivery, etc), designing architecture, writing design documents and test codes.
+[Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto) is an autonomous driving software based on ROS 2.
+As part of the transition to ROS 2, it was decided to avoid simply porting Autoware.AI from ROS 1 to ROS 2.
+Instead, the codebase was rewritten from scratch with proper engineering practices, including defining target use cases and ODDs (eg: Autonomous Valet Parking [AVP], Cargo Delivery, etc.), designing a proper architecture, writing design documents and test code.

-Autoware.Auto seemed to work fine initially, but after going under development of AVP and Cargo Delivery, we started to see some of the following issues:
+Autoware.Auto development seemed to work fine initially, but after completing the AVP and and Cargo Delivery ODD projects, we started to see the following issues:

+- The barrier to new engineers was too high
-- The requirement set for merging features into Autoware.Auto is high, and it became difficult for researchers and students to join in to the development.
-Most of the developers of Autoware.Auto is from the companies who are in AWF organization.
-As a result, lacked place to have state-of-the-art features from papers.
+  - A lot of work was required to merge new features into Autoware.Auto, and so it was difficult for researchers and students to contribute to development.
+  - As a consequence, most Autoware.Auto developers were from companies in the Autoware Foundation and so there were very few people who were able to add state-of-the-art features from research papers.
-- What we also saw was that when we were trying to make a relatively large change to the code in architecture level, it was difficult to do on main branch of Autoware.Auto.
-To try out experimental architecture, we had very large overhead to keep main branch stable and also making sure every change satisfied the CI.
+- Making large scale architecture changes was too difficult
+   - To try out experimental architecture, there was a very large overhead involved in keeping the main branch stable whilst also making sure that every change satisfied the continuous integration requirements.

-## Autoware.Core/Universe
+## Autoware Core/Universe

-In order to address issues we had in Autoware.Auto, we have decided to maintain code base with Autoware Core/Universe architecture.
-Autoware.Core would carry-over the policy of Autoware.Auto with a stable, well-tested code.
-In addition to that, we have created new repository Autoware.Universe which would act as an extension of Autoware.Core, where users can choose to replace a component (e.g. localization module) of Core with Universe component if they wish to use experimental features.
-Universe would have more relaxed code quality requirements compared to Core, but wouldn't be as loose as Autoware.AI.
-If we find features in Universe to be useful, we could also have AWF engineers porting those codes to be merged into Core as well.
-This way, we aim to achieve both requirements to have a stable and safe autonomous driving system while enabling access to state-of-the-art features generated by third-party contributors.
+In order to address the issues with Autoware.Auto development, the Autoware Foundation decided to create a new architecture called Autoware Core/Universe.

+Autoware Core carries over the original policy of Autoware.Auto to be a stable and well-tested codebase.
+Alongside Autoware Core is a new repository called Autoware Universe which acts as an extension of Autoware Core that allows users to replace a component (e.g. the Localization module) of Core with a Universe component in order to use more experimental features.

+Universe has a more relaxed code quality requirements compared to Core, but will not be as loose as that of Autoware.AI.
+Also, if any features added to Universe are deemed to be useful to the wider community, AWF engineers could potential port that code for merging into Core.

+This way, the primary requirement of having a stable and safe autonomous driving system can be achieved, whilst simultaneously enabling access to state-of-the-art features created by third-party contributors.